 — Maria Espino, Regis University, CO

 "I learned a great deal about myself and what areas of the hospital I would feel most comfortable.
+I was placed on a medical surgical floor, a fabulous home for new nurses.
 I learn something new every single shift and am establishing a strong foundation in nursing assessment skills.
 On top of the clinical experiences, the residency provided something extra special for me personally.
 Nursing is a second, rather third career, for me.
 The residency provided a safe and supportive structure that helped with a huge career transition.
 For this, I am forever grateful to Cook Children’s."

 — Katie Luedecke, Texas Woman’s University